LLC in Alabama: Everything You Need to Know

 You need to file with the state’s Department of Revenue at the beginning of the first tax year or within the next 3.5 months.
 Make sure that you submit all the necessary forms during tax season.
 This will include any deductions that you want to claim, the Alabama appointment schedule Form 65, the balance sheet that lists the company’s finances and the owner’s net worth, the Alabama Form BPT-IN, which needs to be filed within the next 2.5 months after starting the LLC.

 If your LLC is going to provide certain services to the public, you can only choose one service to provide.
 This must be the organizing principle around your LLC.
 All the owners must have an appropriate license to perform these services in the state of Alabama.

 If your business originated outside the state of Alabama, you will need to register as a Foreign LLC in order to business in the state.
 You must have a registered agent or business location in the state.
 There are different forms for Foreign LLC’s.
 You will have to fill out these forms and register with the state’s Secretary of State.

 There is a lot of legal documentation that goes along with starting an LLC in Alabama.
 Make sure that you are doing your homework and filling out each of these forms correctly.
 It pays to do things right the first time instead of getting rejected by the Alabama Secretary of State.

 If you need help with starting an LLC in Alabama, you can post your legal job on UpCounsel’s marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.